geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Documentation:** Select one of the following models:

-`ascii data': A model in which the adiabatic profile is read from a file that describes the reference state.
-Note the required format of the input data: The first lines may contain any number of comments if they begin with `#', but one of these lines needs to contain the number of points in the reference state as for example `# POINTS: 3'.
+&lsquo;ascii data&rsquo;: A model in which the adiabatic profile is read from a file that describes the reference state.
+Note the required format of the input data: The first lines may contain any number of comments if they begin with &lsquo;#&rsquo;, but one of these lines needs to contain the number of points in the reference state as for example &lsquo;# POINTS: 3&rsquo;.
 Following the comment lines there has to be a single line containing the names of all data columns, separated by arbitrarily many spaces.
 Column names are not allowed to contain spaces.
-The file can contain unnecessary columns, but for this plugin it needs to at least provide columns named `temperature', `pressure', and `density'.
+The file can contain unnecessary columns, but for this plugin it needs to at least provide columns named &lsquo;temperature&rsquo;, &lsquo;pressure&rsquo;, and &lsquo;density&rsquo;.
 Note that the data lines in the file need to be sorted in order of increasing depth from 0 to the maximal depth in the model domain.
 Points in the model that are outside of the provided depth range will be assigned the maximum or minimum depth values, respectively.
 Points do not need to be equidistant, but the computation of properties is optimized in speed if they are.

-`compute profile': A model in which the adiabatic profile is calculated by solving the hydrostatic equations for pressure and temperature in depth.
+&lsquo;compute profile&rsquo;: A model in which the adiabatic profile is calculated by solving the hydrostatic equations for pressure and temperature in depth.
 The gravity is assumed to be in depth direction and the composition is either given by the initial composition at reference points or computed as a reference depth-function.
 All material parameters are computed by the material model plugin.
 The surface conditions are either constant or changing over time as prescribed by a user-provided function.

-`function': A model in which the adiabatic profile is specified by a user defined function.
+&lsquo;function&rsquo;: A model in which the adiabatic profile is specified by a user defined function.
 The supplied function has to contain temperature, pressure, and density as a function of depth in this order.

 (parameters:Adiabatic_20conditions_20model/Ascii_20data_20model)=
 ## **Subsection:** Adiabatic conditions model / Ascii data model